 These people fail to understand that when you inherit the contents of class C1 into class C2, then the resulting object combines the contents of C1 with the contents of C2.
 Anything in C1 which should be hidden from C2 should have its visibility set correctly.
 Any problem is therefore with the programmer's implementation of the concept, not the concept itself.

 There is another point which is lost on most people - the "problem" can only materialise when you inherit from one concrete class to make a completely different concrete class.
-The "solution" is therefore obvious - only create a concrete class by inheriting from an abstract class, as was documented as long ago as 1994 in the book Design Patterns: Elements of Reusable Object-Oriented Software.
+The "solution" is therefore obvious - only create a concrete class by inheriting from an abstract class, as was documented as long ago as 1994 in the book Design Patterns: Elements of Reusable Object-Oriented Software which states the following:

 To me it is a question of balance.
 You have to weigh the advantages of inheritance against the disadvantages.
 The advantages of having large amounts of code which is reused in multiple places, thus avoiding the need for code duplication, is guaranteed at all times.
 The disadvantages of having large amounts of shared code is that if you make any changes to the base class you may have to make corresponding changes in all derived classes, but that is only a possibility when you change the base class.
 In other words, the advantages are guaranteed whereas the disadvantages are only possibilities.
 I'm afraid that, IMHO, the advantages outweigh the disadvantages by a huge margin, so I will continue to use inheritance as it was designed to be used.